 These are a must-have in our family!
 Every morning, instead of hitting the drive thru, my husband makes a travel mug full of coffee for his morning at work.
 Saves a ton of coffee money over the long run!
 I’ll bring mine along when I’ve got a bunch of errands to do.
 But even if you do go to a coffee shop or something, many places offer a small discount if you bring your own mug.
 (Starbucks, for example.)

-Using these reusable household items is such a great way to begin moving towards a more eco-conscious way of living plus you’ll be saving a lot of money over the long haul!
+Using these reusable household items is such a great way to begin moving towards a more eco-conscious way of living plus you’ll be saving a lot of money over the long term!

-I’d love to know what you would add to my list!
+I’d love to know what you would add to the list!

 Summer is almost here!
 Can you feel the heat and the excitement?